 Professor Ohm work in Wisconsin has also extended to planning enabling law reform elsewhere.
 He was the principal investigator for a major project funded by the Minnesota Forest Resources Council looking at reforming Minnesota’s planning enabling laws in an effort to address forest fragmentation and has worked with scholars in China related to reforming the eviction and demolition processes.

 One section of Wisconsin’s Comprehensive Planning law required that the University of Wisconsin Extension develop a model ordinance for a traditional neighborhood development and an ordinance for a conservation subdivision.
 Professor Ohm was asked to take responsibility for these ordinances.
 These ordinances were approved by the Wisconsin Legislature in July 2001.

-Professor Brian Ohm was the principle investigator of a grant from the National Sea Grant Law Center to evaluate local strategies to manage Great Lakes coastal hazards and to develop model ordinances for local Great Lakes communities.
+In addition to these projects, Professor Ohm was the principle investigator of a grant from the National Sea Grant Law Center to evaluate local strategies to manage Great Lakes coastal hazards and to develop model ordinances for local Great Lakes communities.
 The ordinances incorporate recent innovations in methodologies for understanding bluff stability and computer visualization of Great Lakes coastal hazards.
 URPL Affiliate Faculty David Hart was the co-principal investigator on the project.

-He was also principal investigator of a project exploring coastal management issues in Estonia.
-It is funded by the National Research Council of the National Academies INTREU grants program.
+Finally he was also principal investigator of a project exploring coastal management issues in Estonia funded by the National Research Council of the National Academies INTREU grants program.